 Harris spoke at Howard University in Washington, D.C. to a crowd full of students and other supporters of the vice president.

-"To the young people who are watching, it is O.K, to feel sad and disappointed, but please know it's going to be O.K.," Harris said.
-"On the campaign, I would often say, when we fight; we win, but here's the thing sometimes the fight takes a while - that doesn't mean we won't win."
+"To the young people who are watching, it is O.K. to feel sad and disappointed, but please know it's going to be O.K.," Harris said.
+"On the campaign, I would often say, when we fight, we win; but here's the thing sometimes the fight takes a while — that doesn't mean we won't win."

-In the audience, Harris' running mate Gov. Tim Walz, watched on with his wife and daughter.
+In the audience, Harris' running mate Minnesota Gov. Tim Walz, watched on with his wife and daughter.
 Second Gentleman Doug Emhoff also watched Harris' speech with his daughter, Harris' stepdaughter.

 "While I concede this election, I do not concede the fight that fueled this campaign," Vice President Harris said, pledging to continue to support abortion rights, "democracy, the rule of law and equal justice."